tgfrerer/ofxWidget/README.md

 Ok.
 I exaggerate.
 It allows its host to respond to mouse and keyboard events, though.
 It also does z-ordering.
 And draws the host objects in the correct order.
 As if that wasn't enough.
+It's useful for GUIs.

-A widget has an mRect, which is the screen-space canvas it is allowed to draw into.
+A widget knows the screen-space rectangle it is allowed to draw into.

 It also (optionally) holds function objects to: